-Organic wastes account for 46% of global solid waste and contribute, on average, 469 tons of carbon dioxide-equivalent greenhouse gases per million metric tons of organic solid waste due to anaerobic breakdown resulting in methane emissions.
-Composting is a flexible, scalable approach that reduces those emissions by more than 50%.
-Drawdown has defined the composting solution based on urban organic waste that is largely being managed today via landfills and, in some regions, open dumping.
-The mitigation impact reported in Drawdown for this solution does not consider any potential carbon biosequestration benefits from the use of compost as a soil amendment, nor any potential savings from reducing demand for nitrogen fertilizers.
+Organic wastes account for 46 percent of global solid waste and contribute, on average, 469 tons of carbon dioxide-equivalent greenhouse gases per million metric tons of organic solid waste due to anaerobic breakdown resulting in methane emissions.
+Composting is a flexible, scalable approach that reduces those emissions by more than 50 percent.
+Project Drawdown has defined the composting solution based on urban organic waste that is largely being managed today via landfills and, in some regions, open dumping.
+The mitigation impact reported by Project Drawdown for this solution does not consider any potential carbon biosequestration benefits from the use of compost as a soil amendment, nor any potential savings from reducing demand for nitrogen fertilizers.

 Total Addressable Market

-The total addressable market for organic waste is defined based on the global urban organic waste production from 2014-2050.
-The global market was calculated using a composite of forecasts including a linear interpolation of World Bank data from 2010-2025, an extrapolation to extend those projections to 2050, and a per capita extrapolation using IPCC data.
+The total addressable market for organic waste is defined based on the global urban organic waste production from 2014 to 2050.
+The global market was calculated using a composite of forecasts, including a linear interpolation of World Bank data from 2010 to 2025, an extrapolation to extend those projections to 2050, and a per capita extrapolation using IPCC data.
 It is expected that by 2050, global organic waste will be around 1979 million metric tons.
-Current adoption of composting in the year 2014 was estimated to be 13% of urban organic waste.
+Current adoption of composting in the year 2014 was estimated to be 13 percent of urban organic waste.

-Due to the lack of reliable future projections of the growth of composting, adoption estimates were made based on present urban composting rates in the US and Europe – approximately 38% and 57%, respectively – with negligible rates in developing and least-developed countries.
+Due to the lack of reliable future projections of the growth of composting, adoption estimates were made based on present urban composting rates in the US and Europe—approximately 38 percent and 57 percent, respectively—with negligible rates in developing and least-developed countries.

-Impacts of increased adoption of composting from 2020-2050 were generated based on two growth scenarios, which were assessed in comparison to the Reference Scenario mentioned above.
+Impacts of increased adoption of composting from 2020 to 2050 were generated based on two growth scenarios.
+These were assessed in comparison with the Reference Scenario mentioned above.

-- Scenario 1: For this scenario, it is assumed that composting will increase from present rates to 38% in middle- and low-income countries, and to 57% in high-income (OECD) countries by 2050.
+- Scenario 1: For this scenario, it is assumed that composting will increase from present rates to 38 percent in middle- and low-income countries, and to 57 percent in high-income (OECD) countries by 2050.
 Globally, compost production increases from 106 million metric tons per year in 2015 to 758 million metric tons per year in 2050.

 - Scenario 2: Here, it is assumed that composting scale and costs are optimized, the market value of compost increases, and source-separated collection is subsidized.
 In this scenario, the amount of compost produced in 2050 is 956 million metric tons.

-Emissions data for each scenario was calculated using variables selected from sources which measured the comparative emissions of composting and/or landfilling.
+Emissions data for each scenario were calculated using variables selected from sources that measured the comparative emissions of composting and/or landfilling.
 The variables were normalized to total direct emissions per million metric tons of organic waste, as a variety of sources reported complete emissions and some segmented emissions data by collection, transportation, processing, and other indirect measures.

-Financial results were reached by comparing the costs of creating and operating compost facilities to creating and operating sanitary landfills for an equivalent volume of organic waste.
+Financial results were reached by comparing the costs of creating and operating compost facilities with those of creating and operating sanitary landfills for an equivalent volume of organic waste.
 Collection and transportation costs were assumed to be the same for each approach.
 The cost of establishing new compost facilities over the period in question is calculated to be US$110 billion, which is US$61 billion less than the cost of establishing new landfills.
 However, operating compost facilities costs more than operating landfills, even considering the revenue generated from the sale of finished compost.
-The data used for modeling both composting and landfilling was generated based on a mix of values, including worldwide averages reported by World Bank’s ‘What a Waste’ and UNEP.
+The data used for modeling both composting and landfilling were generated based on a mix of values, including worldwide averages reported by World Bank’s “What a Waste” and the UN Environment Programme (UNEP).

-Drawdown found a potential of 2.14 gigatons of carbon dioxide-equivalent greenhouse gas reductions in the Scenario 1 over 2020-2050, corresponding to a 48% adoption of composting, with a net implementation savings of $61 billion but a net operational cost of US$58 billion.
-The first cost of landfilling is almost double the cost of composting facilities; however, the operational cost of composting is 10% more than the cost of landfilling due to the maintenance incurred for aeration, moisture, and temperature control of compost piles.
-For the Scenario 2, the emissions avoided amount to 3.1 gigatons with a 60% adoption.
+Project Drawdown found a potential of 2.14 gigatons of carbon dioxide–equivalent greenhouse gas reductions in Scenario 1 over 2020–2050, corresponding to a 48 percent adoption of composting, with a net implementation savings of US$61 billion but a net operational cost of US$58 billion.
+The first cost of landfilling is almost double the cost of composting facilities; however, the operational cost of composting is 10 percent more than the cost of landfilling due to the maintenance incurred for aeration, moisture, and temperature control of compost piles.
+For Scenario 2, the emissions avoided amount to 3.1 gigatons with a 60 percent adoption.